 André Saraiva’s Urban Mural

-In reality, you could spend an entire 24 hours dedicated to finding Lisbon’s street art, and many neighborhoods have concentrations of excellent examples.
-One, in particular, is Graça, a traditional neighborhood characterized by narrow cobbled streets, steep hills, and restaurants and cafés filled with locals.
-Walk uphill from the stunning Miradouro da Nossa Senhora do Monte (after taking photos of the view, of course), and you’ll see these two popular designs decorating the façades of old buildings.
+In reality, you could spend an entire 24 hours dedicated to finding Lisbon’s street art, and many neighbourhoods have excellent examples of urban art.
+Graça is a traditional neighbourhood, characterised by narrow cobbled streets, steep hills, and local restaurants and cafés.
+Walk uphill from the stunning Miradouro da Nossa Senhora do Monte, after taking photos of the view and you’ll see these two popular designs decorating the façades of old buildings.